TypeStrong/typedoc-site/guides/options.md

 ### compilerOptions

 Used to selectively override compiler options for generating documentation.
+TypeDoc parses code using the TypeScript compiler and will therefore behave similarly to tsc.
 Values set with this option will override options read from `tsconfig.json`.
+See [#1891](https://github.com/TypeStrong/typedoc/pull/1891) for details.

 ```json
 {